pvlib/pvlib-benchmarks/README.md

 1) Create an ssh key, register it with `ssh-add ...`, and configure it with GitHub.
    This is so the nightly job can push to GitHub without needing the user to authenticate manually.

+1) Navigate to the 'benchmarks' folder in the cloned 'pvlib-python' repository.

 1) Set the machine information:
    - `asv machine`